Classic Chile

 Hotel Cumbres Puerto Varas, Puerto Varas

 This huge chalet was strategically constructed on the perfect spot to afford sweeping views over Lake Llanquihue and the volcanoes of Osorno and Calbuco.
 Views can be enjoyed from the rooms, the restaurant and the garden.
-Draws to the hotel, other than the views include big airy rooms with understated, high-quality furnishings; a famously good breakfast and warm, friendly service.
+Draws to the hotel (other than the views) include big, airy rooms with understated, high-quality furnishings and a great breakfast and warm, friendly service.
 This is Puerto Varas’ most famous hotel located a short walk from the town centre.

 Luciano K, Santiago

 Originally designed by the architect Luciano Kulczewski in the 1920s, blending period and art deco design, this apartment block has since been converted into a boutique hotel.
-Look out for the gargoyle on the roof as you step into what once was tallest building in Chile and the first to have central heating and a lift.
+Look out for the gargoyle on the roof as you step into what was once the tallest building in Chile and the first to have central heating and a lift.
 Take the restored lift ‘capsule’ or original marble staircase to your room, admiring the beautiful tiling and wooden doors as you go.
-The 38 rooms are styled in an art deco design, giving a sense of glamour and elegance from the 1920s, yet with modern amenities to match.
-The 300 sq² rooftop terrace and bar with plunge pool provides spectacular views over Forestal Park.
+The 38 rooms are styled in an art deco design, giving a sense of 1920s glamour and elegance, yet with modern amenities to match.
+The 300m² rooftop terrace and bar with plunge pool provides spectacular views over Forestal Park.

 Hotel Rating